RI tax revenue set to come in $580 million above forecast over 2 years

 “As we consider the numerous proposals before us, we will work to ensure the best use of both one-time and ongoing resources to maintain a robust and lasting recovery,” they concluded.

-There was no immediate comment on the numbers from Gov. Dan McKee’s office.
-McKee proposed a $12.8 billion budget plan in January that includes a blueprint for spending the unprecedented influx of federal funds from ARPA.
-At a candidate forum last week, McKee suggested state leaders may consider using the higher revenue to reduce the sales tax from 7% to 6
+Gov. Dan McKee proposed a $12.8 billion budget plan in January that includes a blueprint for spending the unprecedented influx of federal funds from ARPA.
+At a candidate forum last week, McKee suggested state leaders may consider using the higher revenue to reduce the sales tax from 7% to 6.25%, putting it in line with other states.

+Senate President Dominick Ruggerio has previously suggested using the revenue to eliminate the municipal car tax a year ahead of schedule.

 The new numbers agreed to at Monday’s Revenue Estimating Conference project Rhode Island’s state revenue will rise 14% during the current 2021-22 fiscal year, to $5.07 billion, up from $4.44 billion in 2020-21.
 But it’s actually projected to decline from there in 2022-23, falling to roughly $4.95 billion, a dip of 2%.